Fethbita/Survival_Game_DEPRECATED/mechanics.md

 ## Unanswered Questions:

+- Most important question is why would anyone want to play our game?

 - Does the protagonist have a story?

 - How does the game end?
 Or will it end at all?